Covid vaccine set for Dandenong | Dandenong Star Journal

 More than 240 aged and disability care homes in 190 Australian towns and suburbs will be the first to get the Pfizer/BioNTech vaccine from Monday 22 February.

-Frontline healthcare workers and quarantine and border workers will also be among the first vaccinated at Pfizer hubs, Federal Health and Aged Care Minister Greg Hunt said.
+Frontline healthcare workers and quarantine and border workers will also be among the first vaccinated at Pfizer hubs as part of phase 1a of the rollout, Federal Health and Aged Care Minister Greg Hunt said.

 The hubs including one at Monash Medical Centre, Clayton will be run by the states.